MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -Port
-Specifies the port on which this Web application can be accessed.
+Specifies the port on which this web application can be accessed.
 This can be any valid port number.

 If you specify a port number that has already been assigned, IIS does not start the new site until you change either the port number of the new site or the port number of the old site.